Denied Car Insurance? Why It Happens and What to Do Next

 3. Non-Standard (High-Risk) Insurers

 Non-standard auto insurance companies specialize in covering drivers that standard insurers reject.
-Companies like Progressive, The General, Dairyland, GAINSCO, and Titan Insurance are well known for working with high-risk drivers.
+As of 2026, the top-rated companies for high-risk drivers include GEICO, Progressive, State Farm, Dairyland, Direct Auto, and The General.
+GEICO averages around $129/month for DUI drivers nationally, making it one of the most competitive options.
+Progressive specializes in accepting non-standard drivers and is particularly strong for DUI cases.
 These policies typically cost 50–200% more than standard coverage, but they keep you legally insured while you work to rebuild your profile.
-Learn more about non-standard auto insurance companies and which ones offer the most competitive rates.
+Learn more about non-standard auto insurance and which companies offer the most competitive rates.

 4. State Assigned Risk Plans